 Elvis received his last 3 point major to achieve his Championship title at the Cherokee Rose Cluster on August 23, 2018 in Atlanta, Georgia.
 Thank you to Judge Anne Katona.
-Elvis is entered in the upcoming Atlanta, Georgia show on August 22, 23, 24 and 25, 2019!
-We would love to meet you!
+We hope to be back in the show ring in early 2021 ~ We would love to meet you!

-We actively participate in Conformation Dog Show Events with both of our Kerry Blue Terriers, Elvis and Darcy Dancer.
-Both have had the necessary health tests and both have excellent pedigrees.
+We actively participate in Conformation Dog Show Events with both of our Kerry Blue Terriers, Elvis, Darcy Dancer and Lorcan.
+All have excellent health records and have been tested through Embark.
 While they are show dogs when working, they are also our pets or as we call them, Our Kerry Kids!

-Darcy Dancer received her 5 point major at a Kerry Blue Terrier Event ~ KerryFest 2016 in St. Louis, MO.
+Darcy Dancer received a 5 point major at a Kerry Blue Terrier Event ~ KerryFest 2016 in St. Louis, MO.
 Thank you to Judge Georgianne Lorentz-Reiling.
-KerryFest is held yearly in early May.
-All the Kerry Blue Terriers and their owners get together for this very fun event which includes conformation, barn hunt, several other events plus camaraderie!
+KerryFest is held yearly in early May except for this year because of our current Covid 19 conditions.
+It will be back on schedule in 2021 ~ We would love to see you there!

 Kerry puppies are born with black coats that must be soft, dense and wavy.
 The maturing or "clearing" of the coat must be around 18 months of age in order to be shown, but may take longer.
 The coat color changes as the dog matures to a blue shade of deep slate to a light silver blue-gray.
 A sporty beard and dark, keen eyes accentuate the nobility of the long terrier head.